kawogi/luanti-rs/README.md

-# minetest-rs
+# luanti-rs

-Minetest Libraries &amp; Tools written in Rust
+Luanti Libraries and Tools written in Rust